-RACING LOUISVILLE FC JOINS USL W LEAGUE FOR INAUGURAL 2022 SEASON
+RACING LOUISVILLE FC RETURNS TO THE USL W LEAGUE

-Racing Louisville FC has joined the USL W League — the nation’s premier pre-professional women’s soccer circuit — for its inaugural 2022 season kicking off in May.
+Racing Louisville FC is returning to the USL W League — the nation’s premier pre-professional women’s soccer circuit — for the 2024 season kicking off in May.

-The move, announced in January, made Racing the first W League member to complete its developmental pyramid topped by a franchise from the NWSL, widely regarded as the world’s top pro women’s soccer league.
+In 2022, Racing became the first W League member to complete its developmental pyramid topped by a franchise from the NWSL, widely regarded as the world’s top pro women’s soccer league.

 Home W League games will be open to the public and free to attend at the Lynn Family Sports Vision & Training Center, 801 Edith Road.
-Select away games — among them the opener at Detroit — will be streamed live via ElevenSports.com.
+Select away games may be streamed live via ElevenSports.com.

 Racing Louisville is operated by the same group, Soccer Holdings, LLC, as two-time USL Championship title winner Louisville City FC.
-The fast-growing organization hosts senior team games at 15,304 capacity Lynn Family Stadium and plans to play W League competitions at its nearby state-of-the-art practice facility, the Lynn Family Sports Vision & Training Center.
+The fast-growing organization hosts senior team games at 15,304 capacity Lynn Family Stadium and plans to play W League competitions at its nearby state-of-the-art practice facility.

 Both Racing and LouCity formally launched their youth academies in the fall of 2020.
 Similar to the USL Academy League on the boys side, the W League rounds out the path to pro for the girls system, which begins for those as young as age 4, by providing an elite platform for prep-professional players to showcase themselves.

 Racing Louisville FC appointed Bellarmine University assistant and former University of Louisville midfielder Callie McKinney as its W League team head coach.